T. Charleston and Sons independent book store, Grand Village, Branson Missouri.

 Yellowstone the national treasure lies before us, but also in our memories.
 When Marilyn and I were still in early marriage, we camped there one Fall.
 It is a place of great beauty, and mystery, with its grand waterfalls, fumaroles that hiss from the ground, bubbling mud pots, and great geysers, and I should mention grizzly bears.
 On our first trip here we tent camped in a place known as Fishing Bridge and according to the ranger we arrived the day after he had installed news bear proof garbage cans.What he did not inform us about was how this change had affected the temperment of the bears who had grown accustomed to dining in our camping area.
 I am not sure what the exact word is in bear language, but it is fair to say, they were not pleased.
 But we knew the rules about bears, no food in tents, clean and put away everything.
 I now think that it might have gone better, If I had left out a little snack, kind of a commiseration offering showing that I sympathized with their situation.

+Anyway, our tent was up, the fire out, all food rules obeyed, and we snuggled in our sleeping bags.
+By two am in the morning, the bear not finding dinner, nor a snack left by a friendly camper was in a foul mood.
 He came strolling into our camping area ripping up the tents as he passed.
 The guy in the pup tent next to us suddenly found himself in the fresh air as the bear had shredded his tent end to end.
 We could hear the commotion but before we could react (like run for the car)he struck a side tarp which we had attached to our tent and almost collapsed the tent on us.
 What does a man do, lying there in the darkness, young pregnant wife by his side, with a vicious beast outside?
 Well I am not exactly sure what a man does, but I yelled "HEY" and buried myself in my sleeping bag.
 OK, it might not have been my finest hour, but the bear did move on.
 It was probably my very authoritative "HEY" that did the trick.
 So lessons were learned that night as we watched the campers in our area, pack and leave at 2:00 am.
 I suppose the big take home message was never, never, tent camp in Yellowstone!
 But here we were at the South Gate of the park about to break the rule learned so many years ago in Yellowstone.
 If we get attacked by bears, Matilada is going off a cliff.

 Our first day went well, the park still shows the effects of the 1988 fire., with dead Lodge Pole Pines standing among new growth, and a great number of fallen trees strewn about.
 The Lodge Pole Pine has an interesting evolutionary system of seed capsules.
 The trees produce two types, one for regular years, they have several hundred seeds, and another with thousands of seeds, which is activated by the extreme heat of a forest fire.
 Yellowstone is coming back, it is only our human time shortened vision (aproximately 640,000 hours) that makes this seem like a loss.
 We spent the day listening to fumaroles hiss, mud pots bubble, and geysers blow.
 The highlight of the first day was watching Old Faithful, faithfully doing its thing.

 Speaking of our 640,000 hour time, I noticed several of the geyser systems had changed since I was last here in the 60s.
 Mammoth Hot Springs has very little activity and appears to be dying.
-Not sure what
+Not sure what that means but Yellowstone is now very dynamic.

 One thing that does not change is the relationship between people and wild animals.
 When you come into the park you are given a picture of a buffalo, and a man flying over his head.
 The caption is something like, buffalo are dangerous, do not approach.
 Buffalo can run about 30 miles per hour and get to a weight of 2000 pounds.
 On the road a small herd of buffalo were grazing in a meadow and suddenly there was a traffic jam with people leaving their cars, approaching the herd for a better picture.
-I watch a man carrying a baby walk by the car and move to within about
+I watch a man carrying a baby walk by the car and move to within about twenty feet of a male buffalo.
+I am trying to think about what he thought about the picture with the man flying over the buffalo head.
+Perhaps, "Professional buffalo jumping, - don't try this at home.

 That night, we slept secure in our tents, no bears came, and we woke refreshed.
 We did not push Matilda over a cliff.
 Micah tells me that on e-bay, there is a 1958 camping trailer, whose current bid is $400.00, and it is located in Missoula Montana, on our way.
 I tell him that I was still in high school in 1958, and there is probably a good reasons for the trailer to be at $400.